 After you’ve done the sharpening, you may flatten the image by right-clicking on any layer and clicking Flatten Image.
 You may want to save it as a TIFF file first, which would allow you to do some quick changes to the image, like adjustment layers and fill layers without reducing its quality.
 You can view cracks in the image through the Histogram.
 Finally, save it as a .jpeg image.

-4 comments on “Create a Floating Island Scene Similar to James Cameron’s Avatar”
+4 responses to “Create a Floating Island Scene Similar to James Cameron’s Avatar”

 The link was changed to yours since it is more direct and works correctly.
 Thank you Su!